Nigerian meat pie recipe is one of the popular snacks Nigerians love to eat. Yes! That’s how amazing our Nigerian meat pie is.

 Be it at Mr. Biggs, tantalizers, Sweet Sensations, or any of the confectioneries.

-I buy on the streets at times.
+I buy on the streets near me at times.
 On the road, while on the go, the flavor profile is very similar – a crumbly exterior with meaty filling.

 Meat pies are also popular in other parts of Africa and not just in Nigeria alone.
 These easy Nigerian snacks are also eaten in Ghana, Uganda, Gambia, Liberia, and Sierra Leone, Jamaica as well as other countries.